Mykalgitswaves/vae_blogpost/README.md

 5) Does lossy reconstruction + disentanglement of latent features with a TC-VAE improve ndcg@10 scores.

-6) Does latent disentaglement correspond with interpetable scent axis (x,y,z position) on umap.
+6) Does latent disentaglement correspond with more distinguished / interpetable scent neighborhoods.

 **Some blatant holes in this project**: